kmcclellan/log-formatting/README.md

 }
 ```

-The logging format builder provides a fluent API for the underlying [`LogFormatOptions<TFormat>`](/Logging.Formatting/Formatting/LogFormatOptions.cs), which can be also be configured directly.
+The logging format builder provides a fluent API for the underlying [`LogFormatOptions<TFormat>`](/Logging.Formatting/Formatting/LogFormatOptions.cs), which can also be configured directly.

 ```c#
 // Use service container to resolve formatter dependencies.